-Katie is skilled in resolving permit conditions through the meticulous application of a rule’s definitions, legislative intent and process for adopting and challenging prohibited governmental exactions.
+Katie’s professional, policymaking and personal experiences allow her to provide clients with a pragmatic yet persistent approach to cost-savings.
+Katie is skilled in resolving permit conditions through the meticulous application of a rule’s definitions, legislative intent, and process for adopting and challenging prohibited governmental exactions.
 Katie saved a condominium association client over $700,000 in construction costs and associated design and permitting fees by successfully challenging a city-imposed building permit condition.
 Katie also spared a client from spending over $400,000 to connect to municipal water by successfully challenging permit conditions.

 In addition, Katie helps clients navigate the state’s five water management districts.
 She has represented clients before the South Florida Water Management District facing a variety of challenges, including the negotiation of cattle grazing lease agreements for ranchers, the purchase of surplus government lands, release of permit-imposed conservation easements, procurement involving a design-build contract to construct a stormwater treatment area, representation of contractors during mediation involving contractual disputes, the transfer and application of Water Use and Right of Way permits, and exchanges of interests in real property.
 She has also negotiated franchise fee agreements and exchanges of real property interests.